-On March 31, 2022, NEPOOL requested that the FERC accept the following Applicant's membership in NEPOOL: AMP Solar US Holdings Inc. AR Sector, DG Sub-Sector); NRG Kiosk LLC d/b/a Power Kiosk (Data-Only Member); and Octopus Energy (Supplier Sector).
-Comments on this filing were due on or before April 21, 2022; none were filed.
-This matter is pending before the FERC.
+On May 26, 2022, the FERC accepted the following Applicant's membership in NEPOOL: AMP Solar US Holdings Inc. AR Sector, DG Sub-Sector); NRG Kiosk LLC d/b/a Power Kiosk (Data-Only Member); and Octopus Energy (Supplier Sector).
+Unless the May 26 order is challenged, this proceeding will be concluded.